gXLg/dmitry-launcher/README.md

 When running, the input panel is connected to server's console, so you can run commands from there.
 To stop the server, use the command `stop`.

 The server starts with 6 GB of RAM.

+Server installation automatically downloads the `fabric-api` mod, but all other mods you will have to manage manually.

 ## Profiles
 The servers are managed similarly to game profiles.